Summer + Water = Excitement Overload for Dogs

 Respect Physical and Emotional Limits

 Not all dogs are natural swimmers.
-If your dog is hesitant:
+If your dog is hesitant:- Don’t force them into the water

 - Use shallow areas and positive association